 Before I answer your question, I must make a comment: $80,000 on your credit cards?!
 Because I am the Debt Adviser, I can't help but address your $80,000 in credit card debt first.
-That is a huge amount of debt.
-Before you do anything, I want you to seriously analyze how you acquired so much debt.
-Before doing anything, you must be very sure that you can live day to day without racking up another $80,000 in new debt after any refinancing.
+That is a massive amount of debt.
+I want you to seriously evaluate how you racked up so much debt.
+Before doing anything, you must be very sure that you can live day to day without taking on another $80,000 in new debt after any refinancing.

-Now, let's address your main concerns.
+Now, let's address your primary concerns.
 First, remember that the refinancing will not really pay off anything.
 It will just move your debt around.
-Furthermore, it could end up hurting you ultimately.
-That's because your $80,000 in credit card bills will be converted from an unsecured debt to a mortgage secured by your home.
-That's why I'm so concerned that you change your spending habits first.
+Furthermore, it could end up damaging you ultimately.
+That's because your $80,000 in credit card debt will be converted from an unsecured debt to a mortgage secured by your home.
+That's why I'm so adamant that you change your spending habits first.
 Otherwise, you are quite likely to end up in the same debt situation in the very near future -- but ownership of your home would be at stake.

 Let's say you decide to do a traditional 15-year fixed-rate refinance of your existing mortgage with a cash-out option to pay off the $80,000 credit card debt.
-If so, I would encourage you to organize your budget so you can repay the loan in five to seven years.
+If so, I would encourage you to organize your budget so you can repay the loan in 5 to 7 years.

-A traditional refinance may be the best option if your goals are to: first, get a lower rate on your primary mortgage, and second, pay off the credit cards.
+A traditional refinance may be the best option if your goals are to: 1st, get a lower rate on your primary mortgage, and 2nd, pay off the credit cards.
 However, if you already have a fairly low interest rate on your mortgage, a HELOC might be the better option.